cuneyter/cocktail_explorer/README.md

+# Cocktail Explorer

+This is an experimental project to fetch and display cocktails from an [Cocktail API](https://www.thecocktaildb.com/api/json/v1/1/filter.php?c=Cocktail).
+The project is built using React and uses the [Cocktail API](https://www.thecocktaildb.com/api/json/v1/1/filter.php?c=Cocktail) to fetch the data.
+The project is a single page application that displays a list of cocktails and user can search for a specific cocktail by name.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).